+These are the work permit fees in Thailand.
 The cost of the work permit in Thailand depends on a number of issues.
-It depends on how long you are extending the work permit for.
+It depends on how long you are extending the permit for as well as your work permit fees.
 There are also other fees such as work permit fees for changing location or occupation on the exact same work permit.
 Speak to a lawyer in Thailand about the charges and also the timeline for each process.

-You will also note that you can also apply for a work permit while holding onto a Thai marriage visa while in Thailand.
+You will also note that you can also apply for a permit while holding onto a Thai marriage visa while in Thailand.
 Once the work permit is cancelled your Non Immigrant B Thai visa will also be cancelled.
 If you have a 12 month Non Immigrant B Visa and you only work for 6 months and the work permit is cancelled, you will need to apply for a Non B Visa again and go through the process of extending it again to the 12 month visa you had before.
-Please, note that this rule does not apply for Marriage Visa.
+Please, note that this rule does not apply for Marriage Visa when it comes to the work permit in Thailand.

-- 750 Baht = work permit not longer than 3 months.
+- 750 THB – work permit not longer than 3 months.

-- 1,500 Baht = work permit longer than 3 months but does not exceed 6 months.
+- 1,500 THB – work permit longer than 3 months but does not exceed 6 months.

-- 3,000 Baht = work permit longer than 6 months but does not exceed 12 months.
+- 3,000 THB – work permit longer than 6 months but does not exceed 12 months.

-If the work permit is longer than one year or 12 months then there are additional fees.
+If the work permit in Thailand is longer than one year or 12 months then there are additional fees.
 It is not very common to have employment contracts for longer than 12 months in Thailand so most of the laws revolve around a 12 month period.
+Always speak to your company as well as our lawyer about your work permit in Thailand.

 - 500 Baht/Book = Substitute of a permit